alaudet/raspi-sump/docs/install.md

 * raspi-sump/csv (location of waterlevel readings to csv file)
 * raspi-sump/charts (location of charts if using rsumpchart.py)
 * raspi-sump/logs (location of rsumpmonitor.py logs if using raspisump as acontinuous process)
+* raspi-sump/web (all files need if you install the web server)
+* raspi-sump/cron (example crontab for scheduling readings)

 **Note take care with your raspisump.conf file if you are using Gmail or any other mail system that requires authentication.
 Your username and password will be viewable in the file.
 You should change the default pi and root passwords on your RaspberryPi.
+The installer also tightens file security on the file automatically.

 Edit raspisump.conf